-- 1. Facility personnel in the Corrections classifications listed in Section 7(a), below, shall receive a special overtime premium of thirty-five dollars (\$35) an hour or their regular overtime rate of pay, whichever is greater, for participation in competency training as specified below, not to exceed forty (40) hours per fiscal year.
-Facility personnel in the Corrections classifications listed in Section 7(b) below shall receive a special overtime premium of thirty dollars (\$30) an hour or their regular overtime rate of pay, whichever is greater, for participation in competency training as specified below not to exceed forty (40) hours per fiscal year. - 2.
-All other bargaining unit personnel shall be eligible to receive a special overtime premium of fifteen (\$15) an hour, as outlined above, or their regular overtime rate of pay, whichever is greater. - 3.
+- 1. Employees covered by this Agreement, shall receive a special overtime premium of fifty dollars (\$50) an hour or their regular overtime rate of pay, whichever is greater, for participation in competency training as specified below, not to exceed forty (40) hours per fiscal year. - 2.
 Such special overtime rate shall be earned by attendance at: training programs or sessions as may be conducted by the Corrections Department; by attending job-related conferences designated by the Department; by pursuing independent study of job-related materials approved or furnished by the Department; and by successfully participating in any curriculum as may be provided by the Department.
 The Department shall provide twenty (20) hours of such training every six (6) months per fiscal year which shall be scheduled outside of normally scheduled working hours and outside of any other normally required overtime work that may be required of employees in the listed classes.
 Employees may exceed twenty (20) hours of such special overtime premium in a six (6) month period; however, such special premium shall not exceed an aggregate of forty (40) hours per fiscal year.
 The Department may test employees as regards to the success of the training provided that such testing shall not adversely impact on eligibility for the compensation or that the results of the tests adversely affect the employee's performance evaluation unless related to specific skills tests which are a requirement of the job such as air packs, CPR, etc.